bluejellybean/node-steam-converter/README.md

 --

-If you have any questions, suggestions, or bugs reports please feel free to contact me at alexbarkell@gmail.com
+If you have any questions, suggestions, or bugs reports please feel free to contact me at alexbarkell@gmail.com or open an issue.